 Despite its colossal weight in the world economy, the Chinese currency is not considered a major world currency.
 For a range of political and economic reasons, including relinquishing control over the currency by free floating it, and running trade deficit, among others, China needs to implement reforms in its monetary, foreign exchange, and financial systems before it can see its currency rank among the strongest in the world.
 While it joined the U.S. dollar, euro, yen, and British pound in the IMF's special drawing rights (SDR) basket in 2016, China's currency is still a light weight on the world scene.

-IV.
 Reading currency exchanges

 Currencies are identified by three-letter codes established by the International Organization of Standardization (ISO).
 Most are usually abbreviated to the country name and the currency name although exceptions to this rule can be found, such as the Euro (EUR) and the particular case of the Chinese currency.
 The renminbi is abbreviated CNY when traded on mainland China and CNH when traded offshore from mainland China.